 \section{Introduction}

-With the wide availability of high-frequency financial data, researchers have developed financial models that can incorporate high-frequency data, and the empirical studies have shown that these models better account for market dynamics.
+With the wide availability of high-frequency financial data, researchers have developed financial models that can incorporate high-frequency data, and empirical studies have shown that these models better account for market dynamics.
 For example, auto-regressive-type models have been introduced based on high-frequency-based measures, such as realized volatility and realized beta estimators \citep{andersen2006realized, corsi2009simple, engle2006multiple, hansen2012realized, kim2016unified, kim2019factor, shephard2010realising, song2021volatility}.
 Empirical studies have demonstrated that capturing the auto-regressive structures of high-frequency measures helps explain financial market dynamics.
-On the other hand, we often employ the realized volatility estimators when analyzing regression models, such as the Capital Asset Pricing Model (CAPM) \citep{lintner1965security, sharpe1964capital} and multi-factor models \citep{fama1992cross}.
+On the other hand, we often employ realized volatility estimators when analyzing regression models, such as the Capital Asset Pricing Model (CAPM) \citep{lintner1965security, sharpe1964capital} and multi-factor models \citep{fama1992cross}.
 For example, market beta can be estimated by a ratio of the realized covariance between assets and systematic factors to the realized variance of the systematic factors \citep{barndorff2004econometric}.
-See \citet{andersen2006realized, mykland2009inference, reiss2015nonparametric} for the related literatures. \citet{li2017adaptive} derived the asymptotic efficiency bound for betas in a linear continuous-time regression model.
-Furthermore, to handle the time-varying feature of beta process \citep{ferson1999conditioning, kalnina2022inference, reiss2015nonparametric}, \citet{ait2020high} employed time-localized regressions for the multi-factor models. \citet{chen2018inference} introduced the general nonparametric inference for nonlinear volatility functionals of general multivariate It\^o semimartingales.
-These models and estimation methods have shown that incorporating high-frequency data helps better account for the beta dynamics in the finite dimensional set-up.
+See \citet{andersen2006realized, mykland2009inference, reiss2015nonparametric} for the related literature. \citet{li2017adaptive} derived the asymptotic efficiency bound for betas in a linear continuous-time regression model.
+In addition, empirical studies have shown the time-varying feature of the beta process \citep{ang2012testing, ferson1999conditioning, kalnina2022inference, kong2023discrepancy, kong2018testing, oh2024robust, reiss2015nonparametric}.
+To address this issue, \citet{ait2020high} employed time-localized regressions for the multi-factor models. \citet{chen2018inference} introduced the general nonparametric inference for nonlinear volatility functionals of general multivariate It\^o semimartingales.
+These models and estimation methods have shown that incorporating high-frequency data helps better account for the beta dynamics in the finite-dimensional set-up.